Recertification FAQs

 • What if I have extenuating circumstances during this reporting cycle?

-The appeal process is for individuals that have had a significant hardship (e.g. documented disability, military deployment, serious illness, etc.) that prevented them from completing the recertification process on time.
-Appeals will be reviewed and decided upon by the Certification Committee (next meeting is in the spring).
-To file an appeal, please complete the NSCA appeal form and the reason for the appeal.
-Be sure to include any documentation you feel is relevant to the appeal.
-Please contact us at recertify@nsca.com if you have questions.
-Appeals will be accepted February 1, 2021-March 15, 2021 for the Spring Certification Committee meeting and appeal review.
+An appeal process is available for individuals that have had a significant hardship (e.g. documented disability, military deployment, serious illness, etc.) that prevented them from completing their recertification on time.
+Appeals will be reviewed and decided on by the Certification Committee.

-Download Form (PDF)
+Download Appeal Form (PDF)

 • When I log into My Account, I do not see my certification(s)